IgorMitropan/file-explorer/README.md

 3. Then it opens the default browser to serve index.html as an entrypoint for the React SPA build.
 4. The backend app uses [chokidar](https://github.com/paulmillr/chokidar) to watch passed directories and [socket.io](https://socket.io/) to send notification to the browser.
 5. The frontend app uses [React](https://reactjs.org/) as a component library and [Redux](https://react-redux.js.org/) as an App Store to store directory trees
+6. The recursive algorithm was used both on backend for composing  directory tree structure and on frontend for rendering tree structure.
+So it has limitation with max nested directories of 10000.

 ### Used technologies
 #### Backend: